ManoloSainas/FlyingFood/README.md

 ⚠️ The token for API requests might be disabled by Stackhouse SRL at any time.

-You can still see how the app works by watching a video on YouTube: [https://www.youtube.com/watch?v=BlQM25jyTy8](https://www.youtube.com/watch?v=BlQM25jyTy8)
+The main resource to see how the app works is this video on YouTube: [https://www.youtube.com/watch?v=BlQM25jyTy8](https://www.youtube.com/watch?v=BlQM25jyTy8)

 Additionally, you can view videos and screenshots by checking the [Final result - videos and screenshots](https://github.com/ManoloSainas/FoodApp/tree/main/Final%20result%20-%20videos%20and%20screenshots).